-- CRICOS code: 071304G
+CRICOS code: 071304G

-As the first Australian professional entry masters level program, the Melbourne MD creates a new benchmark in 21st century medical education.
+	Launched in 2011 as the first Australian medical course at masters level , the Melbourne MD created a new benchmark in 21st century medical education.

-Designed for students who have completed their undergraduate studies and are committed to professional training, this unique MD recognises both the personal and professional development of each individual.
+	Designed for students who have completed their undergraduate studies and are committed to professional training, the Melbourne MD supports both the personal and professional development of each individual.
 The redesigned course aims to produce high quality medical professionals who can thrive in complex environments and be the leaders of change.

 	As part of the University of Melbourne’s commitment to rural health, the Melbourne Medical School in the Faculty of Medicine, Dentistry and Health Sciences will be offering a Rural Pathway option to the Doctor of Medicine, where training for the entire degree will be conducted in rural Victoria.

-The first intake will commence in 2022 and there will be a total of 30 Commonwealth-Supported places (Bonded Medical Places) offered admission into the Doctor of Medicine through the rural pathway.
+	The first intake commences in 2022 with a total of 30 Commonwealth-Supported Places (Bonded Medical Places) offered admission into the Doctor of Medicine through the rural pathway.

 	15 places will be reserved in each intake for graduates of La Trobe University’s Bachelor of Biomedical Sciences (Medical) degree, based in Bendigo and Albury-Wodonga.
 Students must apply through VTAC or UAC and enquiries should be directed to La Trobe University.

 	As one of the world's premier medical and research institutions, the Melbourne Medical School has strong partnerships with outstanding hospitals in the public and private sectors as well as some of Australia's leading medical research institutes.
-Exciting new developments in the fields of cancer, neuroscience and infectious diseases will enrich the experience of our students.
+Exciting new developments in the fields of cancer, neuroscience and infectious diseases will enrich the research experiences of our students.